hexpresso/WU-2019/EscapeGameSogeti/Be3rP4ck/README.md

 # Be3rP4ck

 This is a crackme, and we have to find the flag.
-I was the first to solve this one, I think I was lucky for it because I spotted a little thing which make me avoid the first part at all.
+I think I was lucky for this one because I spotted a little thing which permits me to avoid the first part of this crackme.

 ## Step 1 - Some C and zero reversing skills